mtagius/pwnagotchi-tools/README_OLD.md

 * Create an SSH key for your pwnagotchi (and optionally your AWS SSH key) and place it in the `ssh` folder.
 The SSH key for the pwnagotchi should be named `id_rsa`.
 The optional AWS SSH key should be named `aws.pem`
 * If your pwnagotchi is not named `pwnagotchi` change the `pi@pwnagotchi.local` name in the `get-files-from-pwnagotchi.bat`
+* `generate-hashcat-scripts.py`
+  * Change the value for `fullProjectPath` to the FULL path to this `pwnagotchi-tools` folder
+  * Change the value for `fullHashcatPath` to the FULL path to your hashcat install folder
+  * Change the value for `fullWordListPath` to the FULL path to the folder where all of your wordlists are saved

 ## Password cracking techniques